KHAOS-04/Nibbli/README.md

 ## 📖 Project Overview

-Nibbli is a lightweight, visually polished, real-time collaborative productivity web app for small teams.
+Nibbli is a real-time collaborative productivity web app for small teams.
 Team members can join workspace rooms, manage a shared Kanban board, and see each other's actions instantly — all without any accounts, databases, or cloud services.

 ---